“A tomb now suffices him for whom the whole world was not sufficient.”

 "For the body is a source of endless trouble to us by reason of the mere requirement of food; and also is liable to diseases which overtake and impede us in the search after truth: and by filling us so full of loves, and lusts, and fears, and fancies, and idols, and every sort of folly, prevents our ever having, as people say, so much as a thought.
 For whence come wars, and fightings, and factions? whence but from the body and the lusts of the body?
 For wars are occasioned by the love of money, and money has to be acquired for the sake and in the service of the body; and in consequence of all these things the time which ought to be given to philosophy is lost.
 Moreover, if there is time and an inclination toward philosophy, yet the body introduces a turmoil and confusion and fear into the course of speculation, and hinders us from seeing the truth: and all experience shows that if we would have pure knowledge of anything we must be quit of the body, and the soul in herself must behold all things in themselves: then I suppose that we shall attain that which we desire, and of which we say that we are lovers, and that is wisdom, not while we live, but after death, as the argument shows; for if while in company with the body the soul cannot have pure knowledge, one of two things seems to follow-either knowledge is not to be attained at all, or, if at all, after death.
 For then, and not till then, the soul will be in herself alone and without the body.
 In this present life, I reckon that we make the nearest approach to knowledge when we have the least possible concern or interest in the body, and are not saturated with the bodily nature, but remain pure until the hour when God himself is pleased to release us.
 And then the foolishness of the body will be cleared away and we shall be pure and hold converse with other pure souls, and know of ourselves the clear light everywhere; and this is surely the light of truth."

 Here Plato encourages a life of purity giving the most minimal concern for the body in order to subject the body to the soul.
 He continues that by doing this the philosopher and lover of wisdom will attain a state of illumination.
 This falls in line with christian teaching that a soul and body that has not been purified cannot become a temple of the Holy Spirit.
-Purification comes through asceticism and prayer while living a life united to the Church.
-Just as our Lord warned his disciples to "watch and pray lest you enter into temptation, for the flesh is weak but the spirit is willing", so also Christians are called to make sure they do not fall into temptation by giving power to the spirit over the flesh through asceticism.
-This brings illumination which does not come from ourselves, but is a gift of the Holy Spirit for whom a temple we are called to be.
+Purification comes through asceticism and prayer while living a life in Christ united to the Church.
+Just as our Lord warned His disciples to "watch and pray lest you enter into temptation, for the flesh is weak but the spirit is willing", so also Christians are called to make sure they do not fall into temptation by giving power to the spirit over the flesh through asceticism.
+This brings illumination which does not come from ourselves, but is a gift of the Holy Spirit for Whom a temple we are called to be.

 Plato goes on to ask: